reproducing-research-projects/BugsInPy/report/meat.md

 **RQ2.** We were able to rescue many of the broken test cases, as shown in \Cref{tab:unmodified-reproduction}.
 In that table, we show the quantity in our rescued dataset and the delta from the unmodified quantity, denoted x.
-For example, "x-2=1" is shown in PySnooper's error count, which means the rescued dataset has 2 fewer errors than the unmodified, for a total of 1 error.
+For example, "x-2=1" means the rescued dataset has 2 fewer errors than the unmodified, for a total of 1 error.

 \begin{table}[htbp]
 \centering